Nov 10, 2023

 While Black Friday might have a few deals that catch your eye, there are other great times to buy a car as well:

 - Model year-end is probably the best time to buy a new car.
 Prices get reduced at this time as dealers want to make room for next year’s inventory.

 - Overstock sales can offer incredible savings over retail pricing on new cars.
 This is when the manufacturer has a surplus of a certain model and needs to clear them out.
-However, with many new car dealerships facing lower inventory levels since the pandemic began, overstock sales will be harder to come by for the time being.

 - Dealer demos also offer a bargain.
 If you can wait, keep an eye out for demonstrator vehicles.
 Trading off a few thousand kilometres for a discount while still being eligible for new vehicle perks is a good deal.